RavensbourneWebMedia/Web-development-workshop/observations.md

 * **Research** on Google Doc worked well, need to force people to reference their sources.

+* Collaborative research and discussion on *How does it WWWork* went quite well.
+To make it more **playful** and keep people's *antennas* up, we could introduce a *ball* (or any other soft object that can be easily and safely thrown around.. idea from Angela Morelli, Science Museum 2011).
+Only who has the *ball* can speak, and whwnever s/he mentions a keyword that belongs to someone else, they need to pass it to them and let them talk a bit.

 * [ ] Discussion around key WWW concepts: could experiment with an object that needs to be passed/thrown to the person who's in charge of a concept you mentioned.